 When we refer to the biceps muscle in everyday speech, we are usually referring to the front of your upper arm.
 But if we are to be specific, there are actually two (equally large) muscles making up that bulk: the biceps brachii and the brachialis.1

 - Biceps brachii is the most superficial of the two, and has thus garnered the most attention.
-As the name states, it has two heads (bi = two, ceps = head).
-The long head originates from your humerus (the bone in your upper arm), and the short head originates from the front of your shoulder blade.
+As the name states, it has two heads (bi = two, ceps = head), both of which originate from your shoulder blade.
+The short head originates from the front of your shoulder blade, while the long head passes over the humerus (your upper arm bone) head and originate from the top of your shoulder blade.
 The two heads join together into a single muscle belly, which inserts on two places in your forearm: the radius and the forearm fascia.
 Thus, the biceps crosses two joints: the shoulder and the elbow.

 - The brachialis is of the same muscle volume as biceps brachii but is located underneath it, closest to the bone.
 It originates from the second half of your humerus and inserts into the ulna.
 The brachialis’ function is to flex (bend) your elbow, and it is actually a more powerful elbow flexor than the biceps brachii.